 The child was named Rasselas Belfield – his surname after the Taylor family’s home, and his first name after the protagonist of a famous book by Samuel Johnson, The History of Rasselas, Prince of Abissinia.
 Abyssinia, now known as Ethiopia, had long captured British imaginations as the epitome of all things exotic.
 It was this vogue for the exotic – plus his work translating Jeronimo Lobo’s A Voyage to Abysinnia – that inspired Johnson’s setting for Rasselas, and the titular hero was named after a real life Abyssinian prince, Rasselach.
 In the book, Rasselas escapes captivity and travels to Egypt with his companions in search of a happier life.
 Published in 1759, this book was still influential and widely read during the nineteenth century and references to it are made in many famous works, including Jane Eyre and Middlemarch.

 Interestingly, there is evidence of another former slave named Rasselas living in England – a Rasselas Morjan, who died in Leicestershire and, like our Rasselas in Windermere, was commemorated by an impressive gravestone.
 As Thomas Keymer states in an article for the Times Literary Supplement, Rasselas was seen as one of the few positive African characters in literature and the character’s escape from captivity into freedom would have undoubtedly influenced those choosing a name for a freed slave.
 Samuel Johnson had also been a vocal opponent of slavery, which was another reason why freed slaves may have been named after Rasselas.
-Johnson had a black servant called Francis Barber, a former slave who had been granted his freedom in the terms of his plantation-owning master’s will, and who came to work for Johnson after a spell in the Navy.
+Johnson had a black servant called Francis Barber, who had been enslaved but had been granted his freedom in the terms of his plantation-owning master’s will, and who came to work for Johnson after a spell in the Navy.
 Johnson did not like to be waited on and saw Barber as a companion and friend, rather than a servant.
 Johnson named Barber as his heir, bequeathing him an income of £70 per year (which disgusted some of Johnson’s enemies, who were shocked by him favouring a black man), as well as entrusting his papers and books to him.

 The presence of a black servant in a wealthy household in the 17th and 18th Centuries was something of a status symbol.
 Plantation owners returning home from the Americas would bring their black domestic staff with them, and this sparked a vogue amongst the rich of having black servants.
-It’s unclear how many of these domestic staff were paid, or were effectively slaves.
+It’s unclear how many of these domestic staff were paid, or were effectively enslaved.
 Some of these individuals appear to have been treated as little more than pets or curiosities, there to be shown off to visitors and not regarded as a human being in their own right.
 Chillingly to our modern eyes, newspapers carried adverts of black servants to be “sold” and, more commonly, had notices looking for escaped black servants or slaves and offering a reward for their return.
-Many of these slaves who escaped from their masters whilst in Britain gravitated towards black communities in cities such as Bristol, Liverpool and London.
+Many of these people who escaped from their masters whilst in Britain gravitated towards black communities in cities such as Bristol, Liverpool and London.
 In major ports it would not have been uncommon to see non-white people, and Africans worked as sailors, dock workers, musicians and businessmen as well as servants.